 Even if you're not a cauliflower lover, or have tried cauliflower mash or cauliflower rice and haven't been a fan, try this recipe since in this recipe it's not only the veggies in the Low-carb Shepherd's Pie that are roasted, but the cauliflower is too!
 Roasting this white cruciferous veggie adds SO much flavor; you really must try it.
 Even cauliflower haters will be clamoring for more.

-The Topping is Flavored
+The Topping of this Paleo Shepherd's Pie is Flavored

 Additionally, for more flavor, the cauliflower topping also includes nutritional yeast.